 Mutual Divorce in Delhi

-Divorce under Hindu law:- There are two ways of taking divorce- First Mutual Divorce- if both parties mutually agree to take divorce.
-Second Contested Divorce- if one party wants to take a divorce and one party does not agree to take a divorce.
+2- Second Contested Divorce– if one party wants to take a divorce and one party does not agree to take a divorce.

 Understand about divorce and mutual divorce:

 Mutual divorce: Mutual divorce is governed by Section 13-B of the Hindu Marriage Act, 1955.
 In mutual divorce, both the parties, husband and wife mutually agree and express their consent to take divorce and want to live separately.
 The husband and wife have to mutually agree about issues relating to alimony and child custody (if required).
 Both should be living separately for one year before applying for mutual divorce.
+It is an easy and simple process, it can save time, expenses, and so on.
+Mostly couples who decide to live separately usually go for mutual divorce.

-Contested Divorce: Section 13 of the Hindu Marriage Act, 1955 provides the grounds for filing a contested divorce, some of which are, cruelty, conversion, and some others.
+Contested Divorce: Section 13 of the Hindu Marriage Act, 1955 provides the grounds for filing a contested divorce, some of which are cruelty, conversion, and some others.
 In this situation, one spouse wants to divorce and the other does not agree to divorce.
 Those who want to take a divorce- can file a divorce in court on given grounds.

 From where you can apply for divorce

-A place where the marriage was solemnized.
+1- A place where the marriage was solemnized.

-A place where the wife resides.
+2- A place where the wife resides.

-Place where the parties last resided together.
+3- Place where the parties last resided together.

 If we talk about the mutual divorce process